Posted April 11, 2018

 The issues these fighter jets have illustrates the technical, business, and organizational challenges that can get in the way of technology integrations necessary for the effective use of technology intended to protect and defend.
 More importantly, the impact on the security of organizations can be significant when defensive systems are not integrated in meaningful and effective ways.

-Recently, I had the opportunity to discuss the key challenges faced in cyber defense integration in a joint webinar with Jason Keirstead (IBM Security) and Henry Peltokangas (Cisco Systems) on Cyber Threat Intelligence Collaboration.
+Recently, I had the opportunity to discuss the key challenges faced in cyber defense integration in a joint webinar with Jason Keirstead (IBM Security) and Henry Peltokangas (Cisco Systems) on Cyber Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat.
+Collaboration.